tobac-project/tobac/doc/contributing.rst

 * check of the zenodo JSON file that ensures that the citation is correct
 * check that all unit tests pass (including testing on multiple operating systems) and report test coverage
 * check that the example jupyter notebooks run without problems
-* check that the readthedocs page is properly built

 =========================
 Writing unit tests